In the business world, the rearview mirror is always clearer than the windshield. - Warren Buffet

 Be careful what you say

-Casual comments become company doctrine.
-Speak with intention, knowing everything will be remembered and repeated.
+Casual comments turn into company doctrine so speak with intention because everything gets remembered and repeated.

 Invite genius minds as advisors